 Yes, The Dark Knight Rises.
 Fans have to admit that the third film lacks the resonance that its two originals held.
-While it’s remarkably better than most threequels, it still doesn’t live up to its first two instalments, thanks to a poor ending and an anti-climatic outcome for Bane – the real star of Rises.
+While it’s remarkably better than most threequels (and probably just manages to survive the 3rd film curse), it still doesn’t live up to its first two instalments, thanks to a poor ending and an anti-climatic outcome for Bane – the real star of Rises.

 If only Will Smith could use that device on audiences to help them forget the terrible MIB 3.
 Despite an awesome performance by Josh Brolin as a younger Tommy Lee Jones, the last instalment was plagued with an unfortunate script.
 It just felt so 90s!

 If David Fincher has proven anything over the course of his career it is that he wasn’t responsible for the awful Alien 3.
 The studio clearly didn’t know what to do with the franchise.
 Alien Resurrection proves that!

 A textbook example of the 3rd film curse, Spider-man 3 suffers from being… well, emo and messy.
 Throwing everything and the kitchen sync at the story, the over-abundance of villains helped sink the Spidey franchise right down the spout.